ChuksJoshuaa/Django-product-ecart/README.md

 ## Features

--View list of all the available products and make a pdf copy of the available products at the store.
+-View list of all the available products and make a pdf copy of the available products at the store..

 -Add New Products to the website.